 If your live event has visual elements such as PowerPoint presentations or videos, make sure they are properly captioned in not just English but all the languages interpretation is being done into.
 This way, everyone can follow along, regardless of if they are using live interpretation.

-In case your virtual event has an audience of more than a handful of languages, then avoid any language on the visual elements, if possible to make sure everyone can understand.
+If your virtual event has an audience of more than a handful of languages, then avoid any language on the visual elements, if possible, to ensure everyone can understand.

 Provide any written materials in advance, so participants can follow along and have them for reference later.

 Despite all your preparation, there is always a chance that something can go wrong during the meeting.
 That’s why it’s important to have a plan for technical difficulties like lack of stable internet connection, hardware/software issues on the hosting side and the chance of Zoom being down (we suggest you have another platform picked, just in case).

 Designate someone to be in charge of troubleshooting any technical issues that may come up.
 This person should have expert knowledge of the platform used for the live event, and the live interpretation feature and be available during the meeting to help participants.

 It’s also a good idea to have a backup plan if live interpretation doesn’t work out.
 This could be recording the meeting and providing interpretation later or live interpretation over the phone.

 A lot could be at stake for your business when you plan a multilingual virtual event or video conference.
 That’s why it’s important to be prepared and work with a reputable live interpretation provider.
 Translate by Humans has your back here.
 We provide dedicated project managers who will work with you from ideation to execution of your live events.
 Our linguists are certified native speakers and have 5+ years of experience.
 So, you don’t have to worry about the translation part of your live events!

 By following the tips in this guide, you can set your business up for success and make sure your live event goes smoothly.